capactio/website/docs/development/development-guide.md

 - To disable higher resource requests and limits for components, use `INCREASE_RESOURCE_LIMITS=false`.
 - To override Capact Helm chart values, use `CUSTOM_CAPACT_SET_FLAGS` e.g. `CUSTOM_CAPACT_SET_FLAGS="--set gateway.auth.password=myPass"`.
 - To override Ingress NGINX Helm chart values, use `CUSTOM_NGINX_SET_FLAGS`.
-- To override the Git branch from which the source manifests should be populated, use `OCH_MANIFESTS_SOURCE_REPO_REF`, e.g. `OCH_MANIFESTS_SOURCE_REPO_REF="my-fancy-branch"`
+- To override the Git branch from which the source manifests should be populated, use `HUB_MANIFESTS_SOURCE_REPO_REF`, e.g. `HUB_MANIFESTS_SOURCE_REPO_REF="my-fancy-branch"`
 - To override Cert Manager Helm chart values, use `CUSTOM_CERT_MANAGER_SET_FLAGS`.

 ### Access Gateway GraphQL Playground

-Capact Gateway aggregates all GraphQL APIs from multiple components (Local OCH, Public OCH, Engine) into a single endpoint.
+Capact Gateway aggregates all GraphQL APIs from multiple components (Local Hub, Public Hub, Engine) into a single endpoint.

 To see the Gateway URL and authentication details, use the following command: